#1000Kitchens: Geetha Shetty's Kori Gassi is a Legacy in her Matrilineal Home

 The way to Geetha Shetty’s house in Shiroor, Udupi, is through a tropical paradise.
 Coconut tree canopies above red soil, sunlight glinting on paddy fields, clear blue skies, and houses adorned with rust orange Mangalore tiles.

 This is Geetha Shetty’s ancestral home.
-The eldest among three siblings, Geetha’s childhood was spent in Bengaluru but every visit to her grandmother’s home in Shiroor was special.
+The eldest of three siblings, Geetha’s childhood was spent in Bengaluru but every visit to her grandmother’s home in Shiroor was special.

 “This house here belongs to my mum, Saraswathi Shetty.
-Ever since my dad died, my sister and I take turns to be with her as she is alone,” she says.
-Geetha belongs to the Bunt community from Karnataka’s South Canara region, who mostly follow a matrilineal system or Aliyasantana as it is called in Kannada.
-“Daughters are the ones running and supporting the household in Bunts,” she tells us.
+Ever since my father died, my sister and I take turns to be with her, as she lives alone.”
+Geetha belongs to the Bunt community from Karnataka’s South Canara region, who follow a matrilineal system, or Aliyasantana, as it is known in Kannada.
+“Daughters are the ones running and supporting the household in Bunts,” she explains.

-Today, three generations of the family are together at her ancestral home to cook up kori gassi, with a side of kotte kadubu (rice cakes steamed in jackfruit leaves).
-Kori gassi is a signature in her community.
-“At every Bunt wedding, you’ll find it.
+Today, three generations of the family have gathered together at her ancestral home to cook up kori gassi, with a side of kotte kadubu (rice cakes steamed in jackfruit leaves).
+Kori gassi is a signature recipe in her community.
+“At every Bunt wedding, you’ll find kori gassi.
 The feast is incomplete without it.”
-Kori is the Tulu word for chicken, and gassi is a curry, but the spice mix and base can vary for different vegetables and meat.
+Kori is the Tulu word for chicken, and gassi is a curry, but the spice mix and base can vary for different produce and meats.

 From where we sit, we can admire Geetha’s garden, awash with arecanut, coconut, pepper vines, and turmeric, and a mango tree that’s been there since her grandmother’s time.

-Her sister and her mom are working as her sous chefs today.
+Her sister and mother are her sous chefs today.
 “My grandmother loved to make kori gassi for all of us.
 I remember her cooking it in a clay pot over a wood fire.
 She knew what each of us liked, so she would set aside pieces for her favourites in a separate pot.”
 Just like her grandmother, she has also chosen to cook kori gassi in a clay pot, over a wood fire.

 “We make a dry roast version of this masala base.
-If you refrigerate it, it stays good for a year easily, especially when you need to make something instantly, and this comes handy,” she says.
+If you refrigerate it, it stays good for a year easily, and comes in handy when you need to make something quickly,” she says.
 The powder, called Kundapur chicken masala, accompanied Geetha to her marital home in Bombay, which she then used to make fish fry, prawn, and crabs.

-In her kitchen, Geetha handles every ingredient carefully, and with love.
-She is organised, patient, and focused.
+In the kitchen, Geetha handles each ingredient carefully, and with attention.
 “The gravy is made from coconut milk.
 We grate and grind the coconut and then extract the milk from it in stages, as each extract serves a different purpose.
 The creaminess you see in the gassi is all from the coconut milk.
-This coconut milk extract balances the spices well.
-This curry pairs very well with rice items like neer dosa, kotte kadubu, mosaru dosa, rotti, because of the creamy texture. ”
+This coconut milk extract balances the spices well, and it pairs very well with rice items like neer dosa, kotte kadubu, mosaru dosa, rotti, because of the creamy texture. ”

-While she cooks, her househelp, Gopala, makes jackfruit leaf pockets for the kadubus.
-A set of four leaves are placed together like a square and gently folded at corners to make one pocket tower.
+While she cooks, her domestic help Gopala, makes jackfruit leaf pockets for the kadubus.
+A set of four leaves are placed together like a square and gently folded at corners to make a pocket tower.
 These leaves are held together by tiny toothpick-like stems, and the top is cut on three sides to create an opening.
-One leaf is intentionally left as a whole, so it’s easier to hold and pour the batter into it.
-It’s like an origami class with an Indian theme.
+One leaf is intentionally left whole, to make it easy to hold and pour the batter into it.
+It is an origami class with an Indian theme.

-While the gassi is simmering, Geetha places the kadubus in a dome-shaped idli cooker, something I have only seen in coastal homes like mine growing up.
+While the gassi is simmering, Geetha places the kadubus in a dome-shaped idli cooker, something I have only seen in coastal homes like my own.
 She tells me that the gassi pairs the best with kori rotti, but the gravy needs to be watery for it.
-For other dishes, it needs to be a little thick.
+For other dishes, it needs to be a bit thicker.

 As they set the table, our plates arrive.
-These are banana leaves, nicely cut and cleaned and laid out.
-I can’t help but wonder how our eating habits have always been sustainable and we have forever been practicing circular economy — making use of fresh produce from our gardens and backyard, and then returning it to them as compost.
+These are banana leaves, cut, cleaned and laid out.
+I can’t help but marvel that our eating habits have always been sustainable and we have been practicing circular economy since forever — making use of fresh produce from our gardens and backyard, and then returning it as compost.

-Geetha, her mother, and her sister move in an almost choreographed rhythm to serve the dishes.
-The three ladies are hesitant to see who goes first.
-This confusion causes a cute laughter roulette among them, followed by subtly checking out chicken pieces on each other’s plates (to see if someone got a bigger share).
-Everyone then gets busy belting some of that coconut chicken goodness.
+Geetha, her mother, and her sister move in rhythm as they serve, but hesitantly pause to see who goes first.
+This confusion causes a giggle roulette between them, followed by subtly checking out chicken pieces on each other’s plates (to see if someone got a bigger share).
+Everyone then gets busy, deeply focussed on the coconut chicken goodness in front of them.

 RECIPE FOR KORI GASSI